 - Place the meat in the slow cooker and all the ingredients listed for pulled pork.
 There’s no specific order or fancy way about it!
-Just add all the ingredients into the slow cooker, cover with a lid and let it cook on high mode for 5 to 6 hours.
+Just add all the ingredients into the slow cooker (apart from the cantina beans), cover with a lid and let it cook on high mode for 5 to 6 hours.

 - In the meantime prepare your Mexican Rice and the quick pickled onions by adding the red onion into a small bowl with the lime, vinegar, extra virgin olive oil and a pinch of salt.
 Let it rest until the onion softens and gets a lovely pink colour.

-- Top your burrito with slices of avocado, spoonfuls of Gran Luchito Chipotle Salsa, the red pickled onions and a drizzle of creme fraiche, you can also add grated cheese here.
+- Top your burrito with slices of avocado, spoonfuls of Chipotle Salsa, the red pickled onions and a spoonful of creme fraiche, you can also add grated cheese here.

 - Wrap up your burrito tightly and serve whilst it’s still warm.
 You can reheat your burritos in the oven if necessary.
 Repeat the same process to make more burritos, and enjoy!